IDMNYU/InteractiveInstallation_Spring19_Bennett/Roundtable.md

 <ul>
 <li>Describe the concept in 3 brief sentences</li>
 <li>Visually show links to at least 3 other similar works or influences – both technical and conceptual.
 Minimum 6 links. </li>
-<li><a href ="    ">Use the storyboard template provided</a> to describe what the experience is like over time.
+<li><a href ="https://github.com/IDMNYU/InteractiveInstallation_Spring19_Bennett/tree/master/storyboardTemplates">Use the storyboard template provided</a> to describe what the experience is like over time.
 What does it look like initially?
 What is the space like?
 How would I interact with it?
 How would it react to me?
 What would that reaction look like?
 Show the timeline of interactivity: when no one is around, when one person is around, when a group of people are around, when it turns on, when it turns off, how it turns on and off, etc, etc.</li>
 <li>What space would this use on campus?</li>
 <li>What is the interface?
 What is controlling this system?</li>
 <li> What are the inputs?
 Describe these in detail, with visual sketches or examples.</li>